Utah Personal Injury Lawyer

 The road to recovery is often long and can be incredibly expensive, resulting in a steady stream of medical bills and making it difficult to work.
 However, if someone else caused the accident that injured you, it could entitle you to financial compensation to cover your damages and injuries.
 This usually means going through an insurance company or an opposing attorney, which can make the compensation process nearly as difficult as the recovery process.

 Fortunately, Craig Swapp & Associates can bear the brunt of the burden when it comes to handling the legal hurdles.
-A Utah personal injury lawyer from our office can ensure that you get fairly compensated while focusing on getting your life back to normal.
+A Utah personal injury attorney from our office can ensure that you get fairly compensated while focusing on getting your life back to normal.

 Any Accident Can Cause a Serious Injury

-- Motor Vehicle Crashes – Accidents involving cars, buses, motorcycles, and 18-wheelers are easily the most common cause of injuries.
+Accidents involving cars, buses, motorcycles, and 18-wheelers are easily the most common cause of injuries.
 From drunk driving to cell phone use to dangerous roads, many different parties can be at fault in these situations.

-- Defective Products – Cell phone batteries that explode, electric blankets that catch fire, medication that doesn’t work—the examples of products that cause injuries through no fault of the consumer are nearly endless.
+Cell phone batteries that explode, electric blankets that catch fire, medication that doesn’t work—the examples of products that cause injuries through no fault of the consumer are nearly endless.
 If this is how your injury was caused, you might have grounds for a product liability case.

-- Premises Liability – Every property owner has a legal obligation to maintain safety on his or her grounds.
+Every property owner has a legal obligation to maintain safety on his or her grounds.
 Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem, you might have a case.

-Proving Your Utah Personal Injury Claim
+Proving Your Injury Claim

-One of the two most difficult challenges of filing and winning a personal injury claim are investigating and proving your case.
+One of the two most difficult challenges of filing and winning an injury claim are investigating and proving your case.
 In order to know who’s liable for your injuries and losses, you must first know what caused the accident.
 Investigating an accident when you’ve just been seriously injured is unrealistic for you on your own.

 You will likely need some help in proving who the at-fault party is.
 To prove fault, evidence will need to be collected.